aragon/developer-portal/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 [Here's a tutorial](https://hardhat.org/tutorial/setting-up-the-environment) on installing this if you haven't done so already.

 2. Next up, we want to create a Hardhat project in our terminal.
-This is the Solidity framework we'll use to get our project up and running.
+This is the Solidity framework we'll use to get our project up and runing.

 ```bash
 npm init